Comparing First Choice Healthcare Solutions (FCHS) & Its Rivals

 |$76.65 million

-First Choice Healthcare Solutions’ competitors have higher revenue and earnings than First Choice Healthcare Solutions.
-First Choice Healthcare Solutions is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+First Choice Healthcare Solutions’ peers have higher revenue and earnings than First Choice Healthcare Solutions.
+First Choice Healthcare Solutions is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

-This table compares First Choice Healthcare Solutions and its competitors’ net margins, return on equity and return on assets.

 Summary

-First Choice Healthcare Solutions beats its competitors on 7 of the 13 factors compared.
+First Choice Healthcare Solutions beats its peers on 7 of the 13 factors compared.

 First Choice Healthcare Solutions, Inc., through its subsidiaries, provides healthcare services in the United States.
 Its network of non-physician-owned medical centers offer musculoskeletal and rehabilitative care services specializing in orthopaedics, spine surgery, interventional pain management, and ambulatory surgical care.
 The company also provides ancillary and diagnostic services comprising magnetic resonance imaging, X-ray, durable medical equipment, and physical/occupational therapy.
 In addition, it subleases 29,629 square feet of commercial office space to affiliated and nonaffiliated tenants.
 The company is headquartered in Melbourne, Florida.